 Isn't being alone something most humans are inherently afraid of?
 I know I often am.
 About a year ago it struck me that I had never spent more than a day without seeing another human.
 So I set off alone into the bush, with 9 days worth of food.
-It was mid-week, and in the middle of winter.
-I had plenty of maps and a loose plan, but mostly I wanted to experience real solitude and see if it was what I expected it to be.
-Continue reading “Solo”
+It was mid-week, and in the … Continue reading Solo

 Have you ever spent a laborious few days tramping down a river, gazing longingly at the water, wishing you could just float out?
 Or spent a few hours walking around a lake when you could have just paddled across?
 After Oscar mentioned some basic details about packrafting to me, I was sold.
 And - in … Continue reading Between lunch and dinner

 A rotten route on the Rome Ridge in the heat of summer with Dad.

 An attempt to capture a 4 day traverse of the Arthur Range in the Kahurangi National Park.
 No time to write a proper blog on this before I head to the Himalaya, but it was an epic trip!
 Ask me about it sometime 🙂 Late February 2013.
 Enjoy.